Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for non-split Cartan structures

-Now if $j\equiv 1728$ is supersingular mod $p$ ($\equiv -1\mod 4$), then as in the proof of Theorem~\ref{thNSgrossier}, one checks through Theorem~\ref{thNS+} above and its proof, and Theorem~3.5 of~\cite{EdixP20}, that a parameter on the Drinfeld component (which is a projective line) in the special fiber of the semistable model over $\Z_p^{\mathrm{ur}} [p^{2/(p^2 -1)}]$ is ${\cal X} =V^2 =({\tilde{\alpha}} \tilde{\beta} )^2$ (with notation as in~(\ref{DrinfeldXns}), or as in proof of Theorem~3.5 of~\cite{EdixP20}).
+Now if $j\equiv 1728$ is supersingular mod $p$ ($\equiv -1\mod 4$), then as in the proof of Theorem~\ref{thNSgrossier}, one checks through Theorem~\ref{thNS+} above and its proof, and Theorem~3.5 of~\cite{EdixP20}, that a parameter on the Drinfeld component (which is a projective line) in the special fiber of the semistable model $X_{\mathrm{ns}}^+ (p)^{\mathrm{st}}$ over $\Z_p^{\mathrm{ur}} [p^{2/(p^2 -1)}]$ is ${\cal X} =V^2 =({\tilde{\alpha}} \tilde{\beta} )^2$ (with notation as in~(\ref{DrinfeldXns}), or as in proof of Theorem~3.5 of~\cite{EdixP20}).
 Therefore, if $u$ is a generator of $\F_{p^2}^*$, then on our exceptional Drinfeld component, the Galois action is defined by $u\colon {\cal X}\mapsto u^{2(p-1)} {\cal X}$ (cf. (\ref{actionDeGalois})).
 Therefore, the Galois quotient, over $\Z_p^{\mathrm{ur}}$, has a special Drinfeld component which is a projective line with multiplicity $(p+1)/2$.
 On the Drinfeld component above (over $\Z_p^{\mathrm{ur}} [p^{2/(p^2 -1)}]$) (which again is a projective line with multiplicity $1$), that Galois action has exactly two fixed points(at ${\cal X}=0$ and ${\cal X}=\infty$).
 One has to be the intersection point with the Igusa component.
 The other one creates a non regular point on the quotient Drinfeld curve over $\Z_p^{\mathrm{ur}}$.
-An avatar on the computations seen many times now (cf. e.g.~(\ref{laclassiquederegularisation}) and below) shows that blowing up at that point causes a projective line with multiplicity $1$ to pop up, and the situation is regularized there.
+An avatar on the computations seen many times now (cf. e.g.~(\ref{laclassiquederegularisation}) and below) shows that blowing up at that point causes a projective line with multiplicity $1$ to appear.
+Summing-up: at the supersingular point $j\equiv 1728$, some projective line, say $D_{-1}$, with multiplicity $(p+1)/2$, intersects our Igusa (vertical) component, and some other projective line (say ${\cal E}_{-1}$) with multiplicity $1$ pops-up at some other point of $D_{-1}$.
+The resulting scheme is now regular with normal crossings, but not {\em minimal} with such properties: indeed, one readily checks that $D_{-1}$ has self-intersection $-1$.
+Contracting it, only ${\cal E}_{-1}$ survives, and we now have the desired minimality property.

 Finally, let us consider the case when $j\equiv 0$ is supersingular mod $p$ ($\equiv -1\mod 3$).
 With notation as in the proof of Theorem~3.5 of~\cite{EdixP20}, the exceptional Drinfeld component above $j\equiv 0$, for the curve over $\Z_p^{\mathrm{ur}} [p^{2/(p^2 -1)}]$, has equation